2markdown integration. Manage data, records, and automate workflows. Use when the user wants to interact with 2markdown data.

 Suggestions

-Remove or condense the introductory paragraph explaining what 2markdown is — Claude already knows this and it wastes tokens.
+Remove the introductory paragraph explaining what 2markdown is and who uses it — Claude doesn't need this context to perform the integration.

 | Dimension | Reasoning | Score |